imvignesh003/SpringBoot-AML/TO-DO.md

   - You'll need to add a GET request (boolean: hasPicture)
   - OR: use the current GET request and its pictureID property
     - is it null or not?
+- Define Constants for the column names of our tables
+- On POST requests, guard against duplicate entries
+- Look into automatically adding an image when we add a book
+  - i.e., when I add a book, we automatically search for and add the image
+  - How can we call the API?
+And from where?
+Front-end or back-end?

 FRONT-END
 - Deploy your endpoint to NGROK(?), then do the FreeCodeCamp frontend deployment method